AceDataCloud/SoraAPI/docs/sora_tasks_api_integration_guide.md

 ### Response Example

-After a successful request, the API will return the detailed information of the video task here.
+Upon successful request, the API will return the details of the video task here.
 For example:

 ```json
 {